WISER: A Semantic Approach for Expert Finding in Academia based on Entity Linking: Conclusions

 \section{Conclusions}

-We presented \wiser{}, a novel search engine for expert finding in academia whose novelty relies on the deployment of entity linking, plus relatedness and entity embeddings, for the the creation of the novel {\em WEM profile} for academia experts based on a weighted and labeled graph which models the {\em explicit knowledge} of author $a$ by means of the explicit (i.e. Wikipedia entities) and latent (i.e. embedding vectors) concepts occurring in her documents and their "semantic" relations.
+We presented \wiser{}, a novel search engine for expert finding in academia whose novelty relies on the deployment of entity linking, plus relatedness and entity embeddings, for the the creation of the novel {\em WEM profile} for academia experts based on a weighted and labeled graph which models the {\em explicit knowledge} of author $a$ by means of the explicit (i.e. Wikipedia entities) and latent (i.e. embedding vectors) concepts occurring in her documents and their ``semantic'' relations.

-In the experiments we have shown that ranking authors according to the "semantic" relation between the user query and their \textit{WEM} profile achieves state-of-the-art performance, thus making \wiser{} the best publicly available software for academic-expert finding to date.
+In the experiments we have shown that ranking authors according to the ``semantic'' relation between the user query and their \textit{WEM} profile achieves state-of-the-art performance, thus making \wiser{} the best publicly available software for academic expert finding to date.

-An implementation of \wiser{} running on the Faculty of the University of Pisa is accessible at \url{http://wiser.mkapp.it}.
+An implementation of \wiser{} running on the Faculty of the University of Pisa is accessible at \url{http://wiser.d4science.org}.
 We have indexed a total of 1430 authors and 83,509 papers' abstracts, with a total of 30,984 distinct entities.
 Each author has published an average of 58 papers and each \textit{WEM} profile is constituted by an average of 21 unique entities.
-The GUI allows a user to search for a topic or for an author's name, the former returns a list of candidate experts for the queried topic, the latter returns the list of topics characterizing the WEM profile with an estimate of their relevance.
+The GUI allows a user to search for a topic or for an author's name, the former returns a list of candidate experts for the queried topic, the latter returns the list of topics characterizing the \textit{WEM} profile with an estimate of their relevance.
 The user can browse the topics, find the papers from which they have been extracted by \wiser{}, and thus get a glimpse of the expertise of the author and, moreover, an understanding of how her research topics have evolved in the years.
 This tool is adopted {\em internally} to find colleagues for joint projects, and {\em externally} to allow companies and other research organizations to access in an easy way the expertise offered by our Faculty.